 - Use text overlays: Introduce stream segments, display product names, share promo codes, or even pause your video with simple text and title overlays.
 Lots of fashion streamers, for instance, put up text overlays when they step away to swap outfits.
 This lets viewers know they’ll be right back.

 - Invite a co-host: Collaborate with friends or fellow influencers by inviting guest co-hosts onto your Amazon Live stream.
 When you’re streaming with Switcher, guests can join from nearly any device and any location.
 For years, part of QVC’s method of selling has been product discussion among hosts — bring that same conversational format to your show.

 Start earning on Amazon Live

 Now it’s time for you to start streaming and earning on Amazon!
-If you haven’t yet done so, don’t forget to start a free trial of Switcher Studio so you can create professional livestreams that help drive sales on the Amazon Live platform.
+If you haven’t yet done so, check out our Live Selling page, and don’t forget to start a free trial of Switcher Studio so you can create professional livestreams that help drive sales on the Amazon Live platform.
 And if you happen to review any oversized sweatshirts perfect for fall, be sure to let me know.